mikaa123/mongo_fixtures/README.md

 # Mongo Fixtures
 Let's you **reset your testing database** with **fixtures**.
 A common use-case is integration testing.
 Before firing your tests, you want your testing database to be in a pre-configured state.
-To do simply do:
+To achieve that:

 ~~~~javascript
 var mongoFixtures = require('mongo_fixtures');